TheDahv/dahvsite/posts/code-isnt-the-only-thing-i-cook-up.md

 ---
 title: Code isn't the only thing I cook up
 date: 2011-07-05
+summary: !
-summary: My adventure in Colombian cooking!
+  My adventure in Colombian cooking!
+I share my attempt at frying plantains and think about other connections I'd like to make to my heritage through cooking.
 categories: cooking, colombia
 ---